-Base Inforr nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate4 Source Methodology Assumptions (Dec 2013); AER - rate of return instrument (Dec 2018) Market Risk Premium (MRP) input source: Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton (2017 edition) This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity agreed on the DDP, the cost of equity applying to the capital expenditure associated with that capacity is held constant at the rate applying at the time the contract was entered into until the expiry of the contract.
-The best available basis for proxying arm's length arrangements is the current contractual arrangements, which were structured by Origin in 2017 in the context of the sale of the pipeline.
-These represent terms that were necessary in order

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions for an arm's length party to have sufficient certainty to acquire and operate the DDP.
+Base Information nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Market Risk Premium ( MRP ) input source: Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton (2017 edition) The best available basis for proxying arm's length arrangements is the current contractual arrangements, which were structured by Origin in 2017 in the context of the sale of the pipeline.
+These represent terms that were necessary in order for an arm's length party to have sufficient certainty to acquire and operate the DDP.
 Consistent with this, for the purpose of estimating the cost of equity, we assume that the current contractual arrangements were formed in the year prior to the construction of each component pipeline, rather than their actual signing date in 2017.

-Assumptions applied: a risk free rate estimated by reference to the yield on 10 year Australian government securities (AGS); a constant MRP of 6.6 percent over the life of the pipeline; and
+Base Inforr nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Assumptions applied: a risk free rate estimated by reference to the yield on 10 year Australian government securities (AGS); a constant MRP of 6.6 percent over the life of the pipeline; and

-Base Information Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions an equity beta ranging from 0.70 to 0.94 over the period (expressed at a gearing of 50 percent - reflecting regulatory precedent as applied by the ACCC and the AER for gas transmission equity betas, plus a positive adjustment to account for the additional risks associated with operating an unregulated gas transmission business such as DDP and increased technology risks associated with government's climate change and emission policies).
+Base InformationAsset DescriptionItem & Basis of YearPreparation (BoP) Reference nation Population Approach Table Name Actual / Estimate Source Methodology Assumptions an equity beta ranging from 0.70 to 0.94 over the period (expressed at a gearing of 50 percent - reflecting regulatory precedent as applied by the ACCC and the AER for gas transmission equity betas, plus a positive adjustment to account for the additional risks associated with operating an unregulated gas transmission business such as DDP and increased technology risks associated with government's climate change and emission policies).
 Notes: Equity raising costs (i.e. the upfront expenses business may incur when issuing new capital) are assumed to

-Base Inform nation Population Approach bach

-Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions

-be equal to zero, which is a conservative assumption.
+Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions be equal to zero, which is a conservative assumption.
+MRP The Credit Suisse Global Investment Returns Yearbook, prepared by Dimson, Marsh and Staunton, is a well-accepted source of estimates for average excess returns.
+The 2017 edition of the yearbook estimates the arithmetic average premium of Australian equities over Australian government bonds to be 6.6 percent over the period from 1990 to 2016.
+Importantly, this estimate includes only the returns from dividends and capital gains, and is not

-MRP

-The Credit Suisse Global Investment

-Returns Yearbook, prepared by Dimson,

-Marsh and Staunton, is a well-accepted source of estimates for average

-excess returns.
-The 2017 edition of the

-yearbook estimates the arithmetic average

-premium of Australian equities over Australian

-government bonds to be 6.6 percent over the period from 1990 to

-2016.
-Importantly, this estimate includes only

-the returns from dividends and capital

-gains, and is not